Mykotoxine im Pferdedarm – das stille Risiko im Heu (3/5)

 Kidney damage, immunosuppression

-1. Damage to the intestinal lining
+1. Damage to the intestinal mucosa

-3. Strain on liver and immune system
+3. Stress on the liver and immune system

 4. Chronic low-level exposure - the real problem

 Most horses do not suffer acute mycotoxin poisoning.
-What they suffer is chronic low-dose exposure: daily, with every handful of hay, for months.
-The consequences are not dramatically visible – but they accumulate.
+What they suffer from is chronic low-dose exposure: daily, with every handful of hay, for months.
+The consequences are not dramatically visible - but they accumulate.
 Dull coat, sluggish digestion, increased susceptibility to colic, an immune system that doesn't get up to speed.
-Symptoms we described in Part 2 as warning signs.
+Symptoms that we described in Part 2 as warning signs.

 How do I recognize problematic hay?